caydub/react_340_projectREDO/README.md

 ## 📝 License

-This project was created for academic purposes as part of CS 340 - Database Systems at Oregon State University.
+This project was created for academic purposes as part of CS 340 - Intro to Databases at Oregon State University.

 ---